 to them.
 We also got hold of a Batholomew World Map showing

-the international highway, and using a thread and ruler to
+the international highways, and using a thread and ruler to

 calculate approximate distances, came up with our Itinerary

-that also intended the Los Angeles Olympic Games.
+that also included the Los Angeles Olympic Games.

 In July 1983, Sunil Thawani went off to Delhi on a ‘probing’